CleverCloud/documentation/content/doc/administrate/log-management.md

 You could host it as an app and an add-on on Clever Cloud.
 A complete README explains all the features.

-You can find the repository of the project [here](https://github.com/sebartyr/http-logs-drain).

 ### Datadog